 Internal uterine endometriosis (adenomyosis) is more common among women of reproductive age, especially after childbirth or abortion.
 The condition often recurs: after temporary relief, symptoms may return if the lesions were not completely removed.

-Can Uterine Endometriosis Be Completely Cured?
+Can Uterine Endometriosis Be Cured?

 Yes, modern diagnostic and treatment methods make it possible to effectively control and eliminate endometriosis lesions.
 The most important factor is seeking medical help in a timely manner and not delaying the examination if symptoms repeat month after month.